 The city’s property market has been booming in recent years, prompting billions of pounds to pour into property developments across Manchester.
-Even so, housebuilders and developers are still struggling to keep up with demand and average prices rose by more than 11% during 2020.
-This brings the average price of a property in Manchester up to £230,715 for the past year, while the average monthly rent for a three-bedroom property in the city stands at £1,470 in September 2021.
+Even so, housebuilders and developers are still struggling to keep up with demand and average prices continue to rise.
+This brings the average price of a property in Manchester up to £230,715 for the past year, while the average monthly rent for a three-bedroom property in the city stands at £1,572 in June 2022.

 Manchester is the UK’s third most-visited city after London and Edinburgh.
 It also has the busiest airport outside London.
 It’s celebrated for its architecture, sports clubs and venues, cultural heritage and scientific achievements.
 As a result, the city is often described as the UK’s second city, despite its status as the fifth largest.